bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Launch browser with *gx* command
 ------------------------------
-Launch a browser window by visually selecting a URL and entering `gx`.
+Launch a browser window by moving the cursor, in normal mode, into a URL text and simply enter the `gx` command.

 Sort a visual selection
 -----------------------